 About scabies

-Scabies is a skin rash caused by an infestation of tiny insects (mites) called Sarcoptes scabiei.
+Scabies is a skin condition caused by an infestation of tiny mites called Sarcoptes scabiei.
 The infestation happens when female scabies mites burrow under the surface layer of the skin and lay their eggs in the small tunnels that form as they burrow.

 Scabies is common in preschoolers and school-age children because they often come into close contact while playing.
 But it can also spread to adults, including elderly relatives.
 This is why there are often outbreaks in kindergartens, schools and nursing homes.